WISCAD/wiscad/index.md

 {% capture text %}

-We support an inclusive lab environment.
-All cultures and backgrounds welcome!
-Meet the awesome members of the WISCAD lab.
+We support an inclusive lab environment and embrace all forms of diversity.
 {%
   include button.html
   link="team"